Social Media Videos

 After you’re done editing your video, you should encode it in the right format and settings – based on the recommended format and settings of the platform you’re using.

-Typically the format that is used by most social media platforms is MP4 with H.264, but other parameters such as the resolution, frame rate, and maximum file size may vary.
+Typically, most social media platforms use the format MP4 with H.264.
+However, other parameters, such as the resolution, frame rate, and maximum file size, may vary.

 By encoding your video in the right format and settings, you can avoid any issues when uploading them.
 More importantly, you will ensure that its quality isn’t affected once it is uploaded.